Drum circle: Other types of group drumming

+There's clinical improvisation of drumming groups within a music therapy session, led by certified therapists.

 Group drumming with a spiritual focus

-Neotribalism

-Is an inclusive way of life that is focused on creating a positive enhancement of self of identity while enforcing a no harm to the collective group attitude.
-Neotribalism belief system is evident in the music of Neotribalism; the postmodern drum circle where the only leader is the preservation of the groove or music consciousness this development of musical consciousness takes the participation of individual to create a collective more powerful and beautiful display of sight and sound.
-"In beat life begins and it is only the maintenance and sacred keeping of the beat that life will endure".

 Neopaganism

-Neopagans have created another type of drum circle.
-At Neopagan festivals, people gather around a large bonfire, the drummers generally sitting on one side to encourage better listening.
+Neopagan festivals, people gather around a large bonfire, the drummers generally sitting on one side to encourage better listening.
 The musicians sit together and play while dancers dance and circle around the fire.
 Often, those present will stay and play throughout the night until dawn, treating the evening as a magical (or alchemical) working.
 Sound is not limited to drumming alone; there is also chanting, singing, poetry, and spoken word pieces.
 This type of drum circle is not usually facilitated.

-Shamanic drumming circles
+Shamanic group drumming

-This type of circle tends to center around Native American Cultural drums and rattles but is primarily focusing on the spiritual rather than the musical aspects of the culture.
+This type of group tends to center around Native American Cultural drums and rattles but is primarily focusing on the spiritual rather than the musical aspects of the culture.
 It is a facilitated circle but the leader is facilitating a shamanic journey process rather than a musical event.
 Shamanic drumming is generally simple and repetitive, often considered as a form of prayer or method of trance induction, rather than as music or entertainment.
 During a shamanic trance or shamanic journey, the shaman uses the steady beat of the drum as a "lifeline" to find the way back to the world of ordinary consciousness.
 Note that in these cultures, the term "Drum Circle" would certainly not be used.
 Rather, the terms 'drumming ceremony" or "ceremonial drumming" would be more accurate.